SimonPaske/simon-paske-photography/README.md

 **Contact form testing**

-The form was tested to make sure that it is fully functional and all submitions will be received to my email.
+The form was tested to make sure that it is fully functional and that all submitions will be received to my email.

 Steps to test: